 IFRS 16 replaces current guidance in IAS 17.
 Under IAS 17, lessees were required to make a distinction between a finance lease (on the balance sheet) and an operating lease (off balance sheet).
 IFRS 16 now requires lessees to recognize a lease liability reflecting future lease payments and a "right-of-use asset" for virtually all lease contracts.
 The IASB has included an optional exemption for certain short-term leases and leases of low value assets, however this exemption can only be applied by lessees.
 The standard applies to annual periods beginning on or after January 1, 2019, with earlier application permitted if IFRS 15, Revenue from Contracts with Customers, is also applied.
-The Company has not yet assessed the impact of this standard.
+The

-For the six months ended June 30, 2018 (Unaudited - Expressed in thousands of Canadian dollars)
+For the nine months ended September 30, 2018 (Unaudited - Expressed in thousands of Canadian dollars)